TensorAlgebra{V} design and code generation

-• AbstractTensors.jl: Tensor algebra abstract type interoperability with vector bundle parameter
+• AbstractTensors.jl: Tensor algebra abstract type interoperability setup

-DOI GitHub release (latest SemVer) GitHub commits since latest release Build Status Build status
+DOI GitHub release (latest SemVer) GitHub commits since latest release Build status

 The DirectSum.jl package is a work in progress providing the necessary tools to work with an arbitrary Manifold specified by an encoding.
 Due to the parametric type system for the generating TensorBundle, the Julia compiler can fully preallocate and often cache values efficiently ahead of run-time.
 Although intended for use with the Grassmann.jl package, DirectSum can be used independently.